Amy Butcher: Writing

-Butcher's essays have been published in Granta, The New York Times, The Washington Post, Harper's Magazine, The Paris Review, Literary Hub, The Kenyon Review, The Iowa Review, The American Scholar, Salon and Guernica.
+Butcher's additional essays have been published in Granta, The New York Times, The Washington Post, Harper's Magazine, The Paris Review, Literary Hub, The Kenyon Review, The Iowa Review, The American Scholar, Salon and Guernica.
 Her May 2018 essay, "Women These Days," was listed as a "Best of 2018" essay by Entropy Magazine and nominated for a Pushcart Prize and for inclusion in the Best American Essays series by the editors at Brevity Magazine.
 Her February 2018 Lit Hub essay "MIA: The Liberal Men We Love" was featured in Rebecca Traister's book Good And Mad: The Revolutionary Power of Women's Anger.
 Her December 2018 essay, "Flight Path," was awarded grand prize in Sonora Reviews 2018 flash prose contest as judged by Nicole Walker.
 Of the essay, Walker writes, "Referencing cultural touchstones as diverse W.H.
 Auden and Jeopardy, this piece stacks everything we thought we knew about Icarus and Daedalus and then piles more on.
 The images of the would-be immigrants tucked into the wheelhouses of airplanes makes those thick stories immediate.
 Too immediate and hard to hear, but necessary.
 The final stark image of not wax but metal becomes a hot, stark mirror."

 Additional essays have been anthologized in The Best Travel Writing 2016, The Soul Of A Great Traveler, Beautiful Flesh: A Body of Essays, Writing True: The Art and Craft of Creative Nonfiction and The Best Of Vela.
+Her essays have also been awarded notable distinctions in the 2015, 2016, 2017, 2018, 2020, and 2021 editions of the Best American Essays series.